 One other side effect that I’ve had is that it causes some vaginal burning.
 This seems to go away after a while, but it can be a bit painful and uncomfortable.

 Beyond that, I’m not sure that I’ve had other side effects.
 Sometimes when I skip a dose, I feel like my morning sickness is worse…sometimes it feels better!
 So I’m not convinced it’s affected by morning sickness all that much.
+Do you know when your progesterone level drops you experience sudden mood swings?

 I do think that it sometimes causes cramping, especially if I’ve gone off of them for a few days and start again.
 But after a few days, this seems to subside.